microsoft/music-explorer/README.md

   third-party libraries and tools in Visual Studio

-3. Project structure and implementation
+3. Project Structure and Implementation
 -------------------------------------------------------------------------------

 3.1 Folders